Follies is over, so it’s time to reflect. First, there’s all of Follies week to think about, and then this week – both great weeks in their own way.

 However, Follies week was also really great.
 Our first performance was so much fun!
 After going through our whole show over and over again, it was great to be in front of a responsive audience.
 That Thursday night, we were all done by 9:30pm and went out to the SGA’s after party at Game On for a little while.
 Friday night, we went for a drink at the dugout with a number of BU Follies alumni who had come to see our show that night.
 The alumni are one major plus of Follies – they come from all over to watch the show, and they are very helpful and eager to network with us.
 The next morning, on Saturday, we had brunch with more alumni.
 After the final show, we went to a cast party at a cast member’s apartment – at which even more alumni were present!
 The Follies week was time spent with some of my favorite people at BU, as well as a surprising number of networking opportunities.

 (2) After Follies

-The Point: I am kind of an efficiency rock star at the moment.
-Last semester, if I finished my class day at noon, I’d go home and maybe watch a show, maybe grocery shop, or waste time in some other way.
+The point I am trying to illustrate is that I’ve become very efficient at getting everything done.
+Last semester if I finished my class day at noon, I’d go home and maybe watch a show, maybe grocery shop, or waste time in some other way.
 I’d think about sitting down and getting my work out of the way, but then put it off for a few hours and end up finishing late at night.
 During Follies I couldn’t do that, so I got into the habit of not procrastinating ever.
 This week I’ve done my homework every day between classes or as soon as classes are over, so I’m finished nice and early.
-This feels great, and opens up so much time to spend time with people, as well as to do additional school work.
+This feels great, and opens up so much time to spend time with people, as well as to do additional studying.

 As a little treat, here’s one of our beautiful cast photos, taken by Tyra Bleek.
 She’s amazing!
 (I’m in the pink dress and blonde wig with the fake rifle.)